 I recall one speech that I heard from Rabbi Steinsaltz in Detroit, maybe 25 years ago.
 He was speaking before the holidays on the subject of Teshuvah and said that many people make the mistake of setting Rabbi Akiva as their role model.
 Illiterate at 40, but a towering Torah scholar soon thereafter—wouldn’t we all like to become so accomplished!
 Yes, Steinsaltz said, Rabbi Akiva is very impressive, but is he a realistic role model?
 When it comes to our own return to Judaism, we should seek not to sprint, but to become long distance runners.
 Do not fret, he told us, that you are still only beginning to gain knowledge of Torah and practice mitzvot.
 Establish long term goals and good habits, and your soul will be as beloved to God as that of any great scholar of our history.
 If Rabbi Steinsaltz had only preached this message, that might have been enough, but instead he created an entire library to give access and encouragement to Torah students at every level.
 Now that his Talmud commentary has been translated by Koren and made freely available on Sefaria, the entire world has access to the remarkable world of the Talmud.

-I recently began studying Bavli Ketubot in memory of my mother, who was a calligrapher and ketubah artist.
+I recently began studying Bavli Ketubot in memory of my mother and teacher, Phyllis Nevins z”l, who was a calligrapher and ketubah artist.
 I’m afraid that I am not on pace to finish by her 15th yahrzeit this Sukkot, and I’ll admit that much of the material is painful to contemplate, but she loved Torah and her presence sustains me in my study.

 The second chapter of Bavli Ketubot explores the laws of testimony (עדות) which normally requires two independent witnesses who have no personal interest or family relationship to either party or to each other.
 The (male) rabbis generally prevent women from testifying, but they make some exceptions, even when there are other reasons to disqualify their testimony, as when it affects their own status.